Orientation for people new to this center

 You can find information about programs and teachers, sign up for email reminders, and learn more about our organization on our website.

-Recordings of some of the talks given at ISC can be found on this page.
+Recordings of some talks given at ISC can be found on this page.

 Instructions for Sitting Practice by Joseph Goldstein can be found here.